cChrister/RadianceMapping/README.md

 ## Boosting Point Clouds Rendering via Radiance Mapping

+epoches = it/200 on Nerf-synthetic, due to 200 images to test

 This is the official code of AAAI'23 paper **Boosting Point Clouds Rendering via Radiance Mapping** written in PyTorch.

 ## [Paper](https://arxiv.org/abs/2210.15107)